DBCDK/morph/README.md

 `substituteOnDestination` Sets the `--substitute-on-destination` flag on nix copy, allowing for the deployment target to use substitutes.
 See `nix copy --help`. (default: false)

+`deployment.targetHost` makes morph connect to the host on a different hostname. (default: the attribute name)

+`deployment.targetPort` makes morph connect to the host on a different SSH port. (default: ssh's default, 22 unless overridden)

+`deployment.targetUser` makes morph connect to the host as a different SSH user. (default: `SSH_USER` environment variable, ssh configuration, or your local username)

 Example usage of `nixConfig` and deployment module options:
 ```